fharper/awesome-supernote/README.md

 ### Pens
 - [How to safely DIY a Supernote Pen](https://www.reddit.com/r/Supernote/comments/lzl3a1/how_to_safely_diy_a_supernote_pen/)

+### Reviews
+- [Supernote A5X Series from My Deep Guide](https://www.youtube.com/playlist?list=PLsSI9-gaSSmiBVXKfp9R-ItMlWKVWBJZS): in deep review of Supernote, new releases au Chauvet and more

 ### Screensavers
 A screensaver is the image you see when your Supernote is turned off.